trentlarson/endorser-ch/README.md

 # set up the environment (optional)
 cp .env.local .env

+# Set the INFURA_PROJECT_ID in that .env file.
+(This isn't critical for local tests, but it's necessary for server operation and for verification tests.)

 # setup/migrate DB
 NODE_ENV=dev DBUSER=sa DBPASS=sasa npm run flyway migrate
 # note that it fails if you don't run `npm ci`; `npm install` isn't enough (Ug!)